 Many people are deterred from fostering as they think that only very particular kinds of people can foster but this simply isn’t true.
-What we are looking for in Bournemouth from our foster carers is somebody who has the right qualities to give children and young people the secure, caring environment they need.
+What we are looking for in BCP from our foster carers is somebody who has the right qualities to give children and young people the secure, caring environment they need.

 As long as you are over 21 there are really only three questions you need to ask yourself.
 The first the practical question of whether you have a spare room for a child?
 The second question is time – do you have enough time to be able to structure your life to accommodate both you, your own family and a foster child?
 Lastly, but most importantly, do you have the right personal qualities.
 We are not looking for superheroes, but you’ll probably know yourself if you have the motivation, patience and understanding to look after someone else’s child.
 A sense of humour helps as well!

-If you do decide to apply to foster for Bournemouth you can rest assured that we will do everything we can to ensure you are confident you have what’s required for this important role.
+If you do decide to apply to foster for BCP you can rest assured that we will do everything we can to ensure you are confident you have what’s required for this important role.

 But don’t just take our word for it…read about some of our own foster carers stories and experiences.
 (These case studies are based on real experiences, but names have been changed)